Is it permissible to narrate Hadith which have been narrated by a Shaykh, but without any authentic source or reference being mentioned?

 بِكُلِّ مَا سَمِعَ: يَعْنِي: لَوْ لَمْ يَكُنْ لِلْمَرْءِ كَذِبٌ إِلَّا تَحْدِيثُهُ بِكُلِّ مَا سَمِعَ مِنْ غَيْرِ تَيَقُّنٍ أَنَّهُ صِدْقٌ أَمْ كَذِبٌ، لَكَفَاهُ مِنَ الْكَذِبِ أَنْ لَا يَكُونَ بَرِيئًا مِنْهُ، وَهَذَا زَجْرٌ عَنِ التَّحْدِيثِ بِشَيْءٍ لَمْ يُعْلَمْ صِدْقُهُ، بَلْ عَلَى الرَّجُلِ أَنْ يَبْحَثَ فِي كُلِّ مَا سَمِعَ خُصُوصًا فِي أَحَادِيثِ النَّبِيِّ – صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ

-It is concerning for a learned person who has access to the Arabic books to simply reference a Hadith to a contemporary scholar and not look at the actual reference of the Hadith.
-For a learned person this methodology should be absolutely clear, so there is no excuse for not following it.
+For a learned person, who has access to the Arabic books, to simply reference a Hadith to a contemporary scholar is concerning.
+Rather one must look for the original Hadith reference.
+Why not adhere to the methodology of the Hadith scholars?
+For a learned person this methodology should be absolutely clear.
+Thus, there is no excuse for failing to follow it.

-Maintaining this methodology is incredibly important in order to safeguard the Sunnah of the Prophet ﷺ.
-If it became acceptable for people to just reference Hadith to contemporary scholars and not the original sources, the whole system of hadith verification will break down.
+Moreover, when it becomes acceptable for people to reference Hadith to contemporary scholars and not the original sources, the entire system of Hadith verification will break down.

 And Allah (Most High) knows best.